-7010 The Development and Role of Christian Higher Education

-Provides a historical context for the role of Christian higher education and explores the philosophies of education found in the Christian college/university.
+7010 The Development and Role of Higher Education Provides a historical context for the role of Christian higher education and explores the philosophies of education found in the Christian college/university.
 Of interest will be the fit of business programs and curricula in these institutions with discussion of trends and future thinking.
 Models for exploring what makes the Christian college/university distinctive as part of the greater higher education community will be considered.

-70xx Conceptual Foundations

-Provide a conceptual framework for the study and teaching of each foundational discipline through a critical review and analysis of historical and current research.
+3 hrs.
+70xx Conceptual Foundations Provide a conceptual framework for the study and teaching of each foundational discipline through a critical review and analysis of historical and current research.
 7050 Management (3 hrs.)
 7060 Marketing (3 hrs.)
 7070 Economics (3 hrs.)
 7080 Accounting/Finance (3 hrs.)

-7090 "Best Practices" in College Teaching

-Examines the evolving role of the professor in the teaching/learning process.
+3 hrs.
+7090 "Best Practices" in College Teaching Examines the evolving role of the professor in the teaching/learning process.
 Research studies will serve as a primary tool to encourage students to discover the most effective pedagogical approaches for their disciplines and their classrooms.

-7100 Foundations of Applied Ethics

-Students undertake a yearlong study with a faculty mentor designed to encourage the individual student to explore her/his personal values and beliefs as they relate to the discipline and to establish the scholarly implications of that belief structure in the teaching/learning process both in the classroom and as a research agenda.

-711X Global Business Practices

-Seeks to critically examine academic research on international business practice.
+3 hrs.
+7100 Foundations of Applied Ethics Students undertake a yearlong study with a faculty mentor designed to encourage the individual student to explore her/his personal values and beliefs as they relate to the discipline and to establish the scholarly implications of that belief structure in the teaching/learning process both in the classroom and as a research agenda.
+3 hrs.
+711x Global Business Practices Seeks to critically examine academic research on international business practice.
 The primary focus is on the organizational structures, strategies, and operations of multinational enterprises (MNEs).
-The topics are intimately linked to MNE's international trade and investment activities, which in turn are significantly influenced by the diverse political environments in which the companies operate.
+Topics are intimately linked to MNE's international trade and investment activities, which in turn are significantly influenced by the diverse political environments in which the companies operate.
 This course systematically develops each of these major subject areas (management, marketing, accounting, finance) and shows the interconnections among them.
 7111 Management (3 hrs.)
 7112 Marketing (3 hrs.)
 7113 Accounting (3 hrs.)
 7114 Finance (3 hrs.)

-7700 Applied Statistics

-Statistical techniques and methods are used to analyze, interpret, and present data including, but not limited to, descriptive statistics, hypothesis testing, probability distributions, sampling, analysis of variance, correlation, linear regression, and structural equation modeling.

-7710 Research Methods

-Presents a basic grounding in research methods available to business scholars.
+3 hrs.
+7700 Applied Statistics Statistical techniques and methods are used to analyze, interpret, and present data including, but not limited to, descriptive statistics, hypothesis testing, probability distributions, sampling, analysis of variance, correlation, linear regression, and structural equation modeling.
+3 hrs.
+7710 Research Methods Presents a basic grounding in research methods available to business scholars.
 Students will examine, discuss, and use these methods in class assignments.

-7720 Advanced Research Methods

-Uses a structured environment to assist with the preparation of the student's dissertation proposal, and should be taken just prior to dissertation preparation.
-Student must have the consent of the DBA director to enroll.
+3 hrs.
+7720 Advanced Research Methods Uses a structured environment to assist with the preparation of the student's dissertation proposal, and should be taken just prior to dissertation preparation.
+CONSENT: DBA Director.
+3 hrs.
+785x Teaching Practicum Provides a yearlong supervised experience focusing on the identification and application of best teaching/learning practices in the student's discipline.

-785x Teaching Practicum

-Provides a yearlong supervised experience focusing on the identification and application of best teaching/learning practices in the student's discipline.

 7851 Management (3 hrs.)
 7852 Marketing (3 hrs.)
 7853 Accounting (3 hrs.)
 7854 Finance (3 hrs.)
+7855 Sports Management (3 hrs.)
+3 hrs.

-790x Seminar 3 hrs.
+790x Seminar